> You are reading : TOP 6 SPORTS WHERE COMPRESSION SLEEVES ARE WIDELY USED AND WHY <

-T1 is the period between the swim and the bike of the triathlon.
-During this stage, triathletes switch from their swim gear into their cycling gear.
-Triathletes can think that wearing compression gear make them waste time (few seconds)… But the benefits of compression are worth it.
-On the one hand the compression’s aerodynamic properties provide an economy of 5 watts in cycling, i.e. you are able to save 1 min 30 sec on triathlon Ironman.
-On the other hand, the reduction of shocks during the run will ensure less traction on tendon and muscle itself and will help you to finish your challenge improving your performance.
+In any triathlon, T1 is the stage between the swim and the cycling ones.
+During this stage, triathletes switch from their swim custom sports apparel into their cycling gear.
+Triathletes may think that wearing compression gear make them waste time (few seconds), but the benefits of compression are worth it.
+On the one hand, compression’s aerodynamic properties provide an economy of 5 watts in cycling, i.e. you are able to save 1 min 30 sec on triathlon Ironman.
+On the other hand, the reduction of shocks during the run will ensure less traction on tendon and muscle itself and will help you finish your challenge and improve your performance.

 Many pro tour cyclists like Alberto Contador, Peter Sagan or Thibaut Pinot use COMPRESSPORT compression sleeves to recover between stages during competitions as Le Tour de France.
 The Full Socks are mainly used during the travels to ensure a feeling of light legs before the race.
 The Full Leg appears to be the ultimate recovery weapon to recover after the race.
 It’ll prevent inflammations and also limit the delayed muscle onset soreness (DOMS) in cycling.

-One day long competition includes multiples efforts – series and finals – often repeated in a short period of time (few hours).
+One-day long competitions include multiple efforts – series and finals – often repeated in a short period of time (few hours).
 Swimming is largely concerned.
 You accumulate metabolic toxins (lactic acid) and your energy reserves decrease, causing the fatigue to appear earlier for subsequent performances.
 Improving the venous return, the compression triggers a series of actions: muscle blood flow and oxygenation (necessary to restore the energy reserves) are improved (+15%) and the metabolic waste removal is accelerated (-13 % of lactate).
-In summary, to stay strong for finals help your body – use compression: pain will be reduced and subsequent performance will be improved.
+In summary, custom sports apparel that uses compression will help your body stay strong: pain will be reduced and subsequent performance will be improved.

 5/ RACKET SPORTS AND TRACK AND FIELD